Mark-Eis/Waypoint/README.md

 #### Disclaimer

-While every effort is made to ensure this package functions as expected, the author accepts no responsibility for errors, even if your boat runs aground, your aeroplane crashes into the mountain or your map shows your city in the middle of the ocean.
+While every effort is made to ensure this package functions as expected, the author accepts no responsibility for the consequences of errors, even if your boat runs aground, your aeroplane crashes into the mountain or your map shows your city in the middle of the ocean.